-• Ensure that the shadow of the performance testing agent does not fall on the measuring instrument while the measurements are taken.
+• Ensure that the shadow of the WELL Performance Testing Agent does not fall on the measuring instrument while the measurements are taken.

 - The measurements must be conducted at various locations across the project boundary, including both interior and exterior spaces. - Measurements are conducted across one floor in projects that consist of one to four floors.
-If the project has more than five floors, measurements are to be conducted across two floors. - The floor that is identified for measurements must be regularly used by a representative sample of the occupants.
-For example, if a project has four floors out of which one consists of the lobby and the other three consist of offices, the measurements must be conducted in one floor that contains offices. - To identify sampling points, apply a 9.3 m2 [100 ft2] grid across the entire floor that has been identified for measurement. - Within each square, measurements are to be taken at a point that is representative of the occupant's position.
+If the project has five or more floors, measurements are to be conducted across two floors. - The floor that is identified for measurements must be regularly used by a representative sample of the occupants.
+For example, if a project has four floors out of which one consists of the lobby and the other three consist of offices, the measurements must be conducted in one floor that contains offices. - To identify sampling points, apply a 9.3 m2 [100 ft2] grid across the entire floor that has been identified for measurement. - Take one measurement per square, up to a maximum of 50 measurements per floor, provided at least three measurements per task are taken within the project (see below). - Within each square, measurements are to be taken at a point that is representative of the occupant's position.
 For example, for a work station, the sampling point would lie at the center of the desk in front of the occupant; for a corridor, the sampling points would be at the center of the corridor. - Ensure that at least three measurements are taken for each task and/or application submitted by project team.
-Tasks/applications may include, but are not limited to: - Circulation corridor - Reception desk - Aerobic exercise area - Food preparation - o Reading and writing in a classroom - This may require multiple measurements in a single grid square. - All sampling points must be representative of typical occupied areas within the sampling zone.
+Tasks/applications may include, but are not limited to: - o Circulation corridor - o Reception desk - Aerobic exercise area - Food preparation - o Reading and writing in a classroom - This may require multiple measurements in a single grid square or more than 50 measurements per floor. - All sampling points must be representative of typical occupied areas within the sampling zone.